Justin-Data/Hospitality-Revenue-Analysis/README.md

 For this challenge project, the objective was to analyse the historical data of a hotel company and provide insights to assist in increasing their performance in the hospitality industry.

 Tasks:
-- Explore and analyse key metrics related to the hospitality industry
+- Explore key metrics related to the hospitality industry
-- Develop a dashboard showcasing an overview surrounding the performance of the company
+- Develop a dashboard showcasing a performance overview for the company
-- Provide insights and potential suggestions to increase revenue for the company
+- Provide insights and potential suggestions to increase revenue

 Steps taken: